Fiske Planetarium

-Fiske Planetarium is one of the largest planetariums in the United States, educating the public on astronomy and astrophysics since 1975.
-They offer a diverse range of fulldome films, live talks, laser and liquid sky music shows, as well as public gatherings for astronomical and NASA-related events.
+Fiske Planetarium (est. 1975) is one of the largest planetariums in the United States.
+They offer fulldome films, live talks, laser and liquid sky music shows, as well as public gatherings for astronomical and NASA-related events.
 It is a constituent of the Department of Astrophysical and Planetary Sciences at the University of Colorado Boulder.

-Sporting a unique aluminum geodesic dome with an interior diameter of 65 feet, Fiske stands as the largest planetarium between Chicago and Los Angeles.
+The planetarium utilizes an geodesic dome with an interior diameter of 65 feet, making it as the largest planetarium between Chicago and Los Angeles.
 Its theater is currently equipped with a Megastar IIA projector alongside Sky Skan's Digital Sky 2, an 8k digital hybrid projection system capable of projecting approximately 59 million pixels.
-Fiske boasts the first hybrid 8k system in the Western Hemisphere.
 They can currently seat up to 200 guests in their theater.

 History

 Fiske was founded in 1975 with a donation from University of Colorado alumni, Wallace Franz Fiske (class of 1917).
 The donation was made to CU upon his death in 1966, in the amount of $1.13 million.
 While a quarter of this amount was dedicated to the university's music department, the remaining amount was "to build and equip a planetarium for the University of Colorado."
 By the time the university's astronomers decided to act on the donation in 1971, their share had grown to $1.61 million.